Culebrita Guide

 Faro Culebrita

-The Faro Culebrita, built by the Spanish in 1886, is a historical landmark that once guided ships through the Caribbean.
+The Faro Culebrita, also known as the Culebrita Lighthouse, was built by the Spanish in 1886, is a historical landmark that once guided ships through the Caribbean.

 To get to the lighthouse, you will have to hike about a mile up the hill — so make sure to wear sneakers.
 Watch out for hermit crabs along the way, and protect yourself from the sun and mosquitoes with sunscreen and repellent.